hyperfield/yt-channel-downloader/README.md

 #### How to install `ffmpeg` on MacOS or Linux

-You can download it from https://ffmpeg.org/download.html or install it from a repository according to your OS distribution.
+You can download it from [FFmpeg's official site](https://ffmpeg.org/download.html) or install it from a repository according to your OS distribution.

 On MacOS with [Homebew](https://brew.sh/):